kendrick010/GymPRoof/README.md

 My friend proposed a deal where he must send me pictures/selfies of himself at the gym or completing his daily routines; if he failed to do so, he would lose money.
 On my stakes, I was responsible for enforcing and reminding him of these rules, and if I didn’t, I would also lose money.

-Engineers a very lazy, so I made a Discord bot that automates my bid of the deal while I make passive income lol.
+Engineers are very lazy, so I made a Discord bot that automates my bid of the deal while I make passive income lol.

 ## Discord Bot